$330 | 6 Weeks

 - Write a poem each week in response to assignments throughout the course.

-Whether you’re a seasoned poet looking for a way to deepen your poems, an essayist or free-write enthusiast wanting to try her/his hand at poetry, or anyone looking for an intimate writing community, this course is for you.
+Whether you’re a seasoned poet looking for a way to deepen your poems, an essayist or free-write enthusiast wanting to try her/his hand at poetry, or anyone looking for an intimate writing community, this poetry writing course is for you.

 Week One—Establish a Writing Practice

-Week Two—Sift for Gold
+Week One, pt.
+2—Sift for Gold

-Okay, you have pages of words that flowed from your pen to notebook during our writing circles.
+Okay, you have pages of words that flowed from your pen to your notebook during our creative writing circles.
 NOW what do you do?
 In week two, we’ll practice techniques to sift through this rich fodder to find hot lines, images, and scenes that call out to be turned into poems.

-Week Three, pt.
-1—Become Comfortable with Uncomfortable Feelings
+Week Two—Become Comfortable with Uncomfortable Feelings

 When you infuse your poetry with emotion, both you and your reader will feel it.
 However, as Steve Kowit (author of our optional textbook) says, “Feeling one’s feelings is not as easy as it sounds.”
 In the brave space of our writing circles, we will practice letting out our full range of emotions onto the page.
 Watch how this impacts your writing!

-Week Three, pt.
-2—Bring Images into Focus
+Week Three—Bring Images into Focus

 Startling memories/observations/wisdom nuggets are bound to show up as you write wildly into your journal.
 You’ll see them in your mind’s eye!
 Now help your reader see/feel/smell/hear/taste them, too, by sharpening the images.
-In week three, we’ll practice heightening the sensory and solidifying the concrete details to make your poem come alive.
+In week three, we’ll practice heightening the sensory experience and solidifying the concrete details to make your poem come alive.